10 Best Herbal Tinctures For Uterine Fibroids

 vitex agnus-castus tincture

-Vitex agnus-castus, commonly known as chasteberry, has been traditionally used in herbal medicine to support hormonal balance and may be beneficial for women with uterine fibroids.
+Vitex agnus-castus, commonly known as chasteberry, has been traditionally used to support hormonal balance and may be beneficial for women with uterine fibroids.

-Herbal tinctures made from Vitex are believed to influence the pituitary gland, potentially regulating prolactin and other hormones that may contribute to fibroid growth.
-While scientific evidence is limited, some studies suggest that Vitex may help reduce symptoms associated with hormonal imbalances linked to fibroids, such as heavy menstrual bleeding and pelvic pain.
+Herbal tinctures made from Vitex are believed to influence the hypothalamic-pituitary-ovarian axis, potentially regulating estrogen levels, which are often implicated in fibroid growth.
+While scientific evidence is limited, some studies suggest that Vitex may help reduce menstrual symptoms and improve hormonal imbalances associated with fibroids.
 It is often used as a complementary therapy alongside conventional treatments, though it should not replace medical advice or prescribed treatments.

-As with any herbal remedy, it is important to consult with a healthcare provider before use, especially for those with existing health conditions or taking other medications.
+As with any herbal supplement, it is important to consult with a healthcare provider before use, especially for those with existing medical conditions or taking other medications.

 curcuma longa tincture